jorgeolive/mazegame/README.md

 # mazegame

-This is an WIP project about a CSS based labyrinth multiplayer game, built over the MERN stack.
+This is an WIP project about a CSS-based labyrinth multiplayer game, built over the MERN stack.

 It plays with several concepts, such as: